-Dr. Liu is a neurosurgeon and the co-director of the USC Spine Center at Keck Medicine of USC.
+John C. Liu, MD, is a professor of clinical neurological surgery at the Keck School of Medicine and co-director of the USC Spine Center at Keck Medicine of USC.

 Here’s what you won’t find on his resume: